A wide range of signs, including weight gain and loss, can signal a hormonal imbalance. Many conditions that cause hormonal imbalance can be treated.

-- Avoid hot flashes.
-Try to identify things that commonly trigger hot flashes, like warm temperatures, spicy foods, or hot beverages.
+- Avoid hot flash triggers when possible.
+Try to identify things that commonly trigger your hot flashes, such as warm temperatures, spicy foods, or hot beverages.

 The primary cause of acne is excess oil production, which leads to clogged pores.
 Acne is most common in areas with many oil glands, including the:

-Acne is often associated with pubescent hormonal changes, but there’s actually a lifelong relationship between acne and hormones.
+Acne is often associated with the hormonal changes of puberty.
+But there’s actually a lifelong relationship between acne and hormones.

 Acne and menstruation

 The menstrual cycle is one of the most common acne triggers.
 For many individuals, acne develops the week before they get their period and then clears up.

 Dermatologists recommend hormonal testing for people who have acne in combination with other symptoms, such as irregular periods and excess facial or body hair.